jakelashbrook/discover-penwith/README.md

     reviews and possible changes to the site based on the suggestions made.

 16. [Monzo Payment Links](https://monzo.me/jakelashbrook6):
-    - I also decided to add a donation button to the #SUPPORT section because i was intrigued with the monzo payment link technology.
+    - I also decided to add a donation button to the #SUPPORT section because I was intrigued with the monzo payment link technology.
-    This is an area i will likely build on in the future development of the app by incorporating Stripe and/or Paypal into the design.
+    This is an area I will likely build on in the future development of the app by incorporating Stripe and/or Paypal into the design.
 17. [EmailJS API](https://www.emailjs.com/):
-    - The EmailJS API is used to power the #JOIN IN form so that a specific email address can receive what's input by form users.
+    - The EmailJS API is used to power the #JOIN IN form so that a specific email address can receive what's input by the website form users.
 18. [Google Maps/Places API](https://developers.google.com/maps/documentation/javascript/overview):
     - The Google Maps/Places API was used to create a map with chosen markers, information and a street view of each selected location.